SolarDebris/aegis/README.md

 ### Symbolic Analysis

 The main goal of the symbolic analysis module will be trying to deal with the edge cases that aren't expected in the dynamic and static analysis section.
 This is mainly useful for path finding, say if we need to know how to get to a specific function.

-### Exploit Generator
+This is in the `rage/rage.py` file and uses angr to symbollically find the padding for the buffer overflow.

-The exploit generator will take all the information from the static, dynamic, and symbolic analysis and create the exploit.
+### Exploit Management

-### Exploit Runner
+The exploit generator will take all the information from the static, dynamic, and symbolic analysis and create parts of the exploit, send the exploit and verify it.'

-The exploit runner will run the binary locally (if there is one) and then check if there is a flag in the output.
-If there is then send it to the remote server and get the flag.
+The file is `rage/against.py` and where exploits can be added.

 ##### Running the program